 Delhi Restaurants and Bars to Operate All Night

-Hoteliers had been approching the government for a four hour extension to operate through the night, as the police did not allow them to continue serving after 12:15 am.
+Hoteliers had been approaching the government for a four-hour extension to operate through the night, as the police did not allow them to continue serving after 12:15 am.
 A 24-hour license seems more fitting, as the number of people dining out and partying till late has increased dramatically in the last decade.
 The all-night restaurants in hotels would also encourage tourism.

-The existing annual fee of the 24 hour license was Rs 40 lakh for seven star hotels, Rs 30 lakh for five star and delux hotels, and Rs 20 lakh motels.
-The updated policy requires hoteliers to pay Rs 12.60 lakh for seven star restaurants with seating capacity less than 75, and Rs 16.80 lakh for seating above 75.
-For restaurants and bars in five star and delux hotels, the 24-hour license fee would be 10.5 lakh for seating less than 75, and Rs 13.5 for seating capacity more than 75.
+The existing annual fee of the 24-hour license was Rs 40 lakh for seven-star hotels, Rs 30 lakh for five star and deluxe hotels, and Rs 20 lakh motels.
+The updated policy requires hoteliers to pay Rs 12.60 lakh for seven-star restaurants with seating capacity less than 75, and Rs 16.80 lakh for seating above 75.
+For restaurants and bars in five star and deluxe hotels, the 24-hour license fee would be 10.5 lakh for seating less than 75, and Rs 13.5 for seating capacity more than 75.